 Endangered Species is the brand I usually get when I walk into a health food store.
 Amazon.com also carries this brand.

 I also keep powdered organic cocoa on hand at all times.
 I sprinkle it on anything I want to.
 I put a scoop in my coffee or tea to make a “hot chocolate” drink with protein powder and grass-fed butter.
 Since this does not have any sugar in it, I do not count that towards my weekly chocolate stash.
 Too many nutrients in it to cause any stress.

 Cocoa vs Cacao

-Raw cacao powder is made by cold-pressing unroasted cocoa beans.
+Raw cacao powder is made from cold-pressing unroasted cocoa beans.
 The process keeps the living enzymes in the cocoa and removes the fat (cacao butter).
 Cocoa looks the same but it’s not.
 Cocoa powder is raw cacao that’s been roasted at high temperatures.
-High temperatures destroy living enzymes and nutrients therefore my preference is always raw cacao powder.
+High temperatures destroy living enzymes and nutrients, therefore, my preference is always raw cacao powder.

 Are you able to enjoy your chocolate instead of stressing?